eschreiner1717/CS7460-Cryptography/hash_attack_repo/README.md

 Though, in our Git repo, we have it simply at `/hash_attack_repo/lab.py`

-New `verfy_mac` function (changes being removed commented out, and the new addition following it):
+New `verify_mac` function (changes being removed commented out, and the new addition following it):

 ```python
 def verify_mac(key, my_name, uid, cmd, download, mac):